SAND-Lab/MEA-NAP/README.md

 ## How to use the pipeline

 To quickly get started, open `MEApipeline.m` in matlab, read through the instructions in section 1 and modify the parameters.
-You can find the full documentation [here](https://analysis-pipeline.readthedocs.io/en/latest/).
+You can find the [full documentation on our MEA-NAP read-the-docs website](https://analysis-pipeline.readthedocs.io/en/latest/).

 ## Troubleshooting

-For most issues, please use the Issues tab on github and open a new issue, eg. see an example issue [here](https://github.com/SAND-Lab/AnalysisPipeline/issues/1).
+For most issues, please use the Issues tab on github and open a new issue, e.g.. see an example issue [here](https://github.com/SAND-Lab/AnalysisPipeline/issues/1).
-In other cases (if it is urgent / require long discussion with multiple lab members), you can also send a message on Slack / email.
+For SAND Lab users or collaborators (if it is urgent / requires long discussion with multiple lab members), you can also send a message on Slack / email.

 ## Contributing